 * Communicate with others

-State plan medical equipment and supplies are defined under Minnesota Rules, parts 9505.0310.
+State Medical Assistance plan medical equipment and supplies are defined under Minnesota Rules, parts 9505.0310.

-Learn more about this service when paid for under the disability waivers in the Community-Based Services Manual.
+Learn more about this service when paid for under the waivers or Alternative Care program in the Community-Based Services Manual.

 About This Location